 Bettors will be able to bet (futures) on whether the Bearcats will win the American Athletic Conference, the National Championship, or whether they will make the College Football Playoffs.
 As for prop bets, some states will allow them, and some will not or have restrictions (i.e., no prop bets on individual player performance).
 Once sports betting launches, bettors will likely be allowed to bet on the national championship whether the Bearcats are playing or not.

 Cincinnati Bearcats Stadium

 The Cincinnati Bearcats play at Nippert Stadium at 174 West Corry Street, Cincinnati.
-The current stadium capacity is 37,978, but the attendance record is 40,124 set on October 24, 2015; the Bearcats hosted the Connecticut Huskies and won 37-13.
+The current stadium capacity is 40,000 with a major renovation occuring in 2015.
+The attendance record is 40,124 set on October 24, 2015; the Bearcats hosted the Connecticut Huskies and won 37-13.
 There are no plans to open a retail sportsbook at the stadium at this time.